klmcwhirter/oci-shared-images/README.md

 2. Keep things that are specific (especially version specific) lower in the hierarchy
 3. The final layers cannot be shared (`-dx` layers) but are built using a common parameterized build ([Containerfile.img-dx](./fedora/Containerfile.img-dx)) for repeatability
 4. Both `distrobox` and `devcontainer` use `fedora-*-dx` images and bind mount `$HOME` dir.
-5. All activities that mutate the file system are constrained to `$HOME`, `/tmp`, etc. to eliminate OCI image layer Copy-on-Write (CoW) operations.
+5. All activities that mutate the file system are constrained to bind mounted dirs - e.g., `$HOME`, `/tmp`, etc. - to eliminate OCI image layer Copy-on-Write (CoW) operations.
 6. Images and containers are periodically re-created to:
 	- update container internals efficiently
 	- clean up no longer needed containers, images, volumes